ponchama/docs/docs/explorer-kit/hardware.md

 ### GPS-antenna assembly

 The GPS-antenna can be mounted anywhere you want, but remember the GPS-antenna is the origin of the master electronics position.
-Therefor it is recommended to fasten the antenna on the lid of the pelican case.
-With the 3M double sided tape, attach the GPS- antenna to the lid of the pelican case.
+Therefor it is recommended to fasten the antenna on the lid of the peli case.
+With the 3M double sided tape, attach the GPS- antenna to the lid of the peli case.

 ![gps_antenna_placement](../img/gps_antenna_placement.jpg)